yakworks/gorm-tools/docs/index.md

 Using a simple map that can come from json, yaml, groovy config etc...
-A huge motivating factor being able is to be able to have a powerful and flexible way to query using json from a REST based client without having to use GraphQL (the only other clean alternative) The DAO Service's and RestApiController come with a `query(criteriaMap, closure)` method.
+A huge motivating factor being able is to be able to have a powerful and flexible way to query using json from a REST based client without having to use GraphQL (the only other clean alternative) The Repositories and RestApiController come with a `query(criteriaMap, closure)` method.
 It allows you to get a paginated list of entities restricted by the properties in the `criteriaMap`.

 * A lot of inspiration was drawn from [Restdb.io](https://restdb.io/docs/querying-with-the-api)